Kubernetes PetSets

 We have PID for process isolation, MOUNT for storage isolation, and NET for network-level isolation.
 The Linux network subsystem has the correct information for additional Linux network information.

 Containers use schedulers.
-The task of a scheduler is to start containers on the correct host and then connect them.
-In addition, it needs to manage container failover and handle container scalability when there is too much data to process for a single instance.
+A scheduler starts containers on the correct host and then connects them.
+It also needs to manage container failover and handle container scalability when there is too much data to process for a single instance.
 Popular container schedulers include Docker Swarm, Apache Mesos, and Google Kubernetes.

-The selection of the correct host depends on the type of scheduler used.
-For example, Docker Swarm will have three strategies – spread, binpack, and random.
+The correct host is selected depending on the type of scheduler used.
+For example, Docker Swarm will have three strategies: spread, binpack, and random.
 Spread means node selection is based on the fewest containers, disregarding their states.
-Binpack selection is based on hosts with minimum resources, i.e., most packed.
+Binpack selection is based on hosts with minimum resources, i.e., the most packed.
 Finally, random strategy selections are chosen randomly.

 Containers are quick to start.

 How do containers facilitate virtualization?
 First, they are quick.
-Starting a container is much faster than starting a VM – lightweight containers can be started as low as 300ms.
+Starting a container is much faster than starting a VM—lightweight containers can be started in as little as 300ms.
 Initial tests on Docker revealed that a newly created container from an existing image takes up only 12 kilobytes of disk space.

 Fewer data needs to travel across the network and storage fabrics.
 Elastic applications that have frequent state changes can be built more efficiently.
 Both Docker and Linux containers fundamentally change application consumption.

-As a side note, not all workloads are suitable for containers, and to support multi-cloud environments, heavy loads like databases are put into VMs.
+As a side note, not all workloads are suitable for containers, and heavy loads like databases are put into VMs to support multi-cloud environments.

 Docker networking